-The College has a rolling three year strategic development plan (2021-2024) that is regularly reviewed to allow for medium term strategic planning and to take account of our operating context as well as building on previous plans.
-We continue to operate in the context of the pandemic, as the nation and education system continues to seek to recover.
+The College has a three year strategic development plan (2022-2025) that is regularly reviewed to allow for medium term strategic planning, taking account of our operating context as well as building on previous plans.
+We continue to operate in an education system recovering from the impact of the COVID-19 pandemic.
 The College engages with all its stakeholders to develop critical aspects of life and learning at WQE through five interrelated themes; Curiosity, Commitment, Challenge, Community and Consideration.